 Consistently named as one of the leading litigation attorneys in Illinois, Joe has more than 20 years of experience as a trusted adviser, providing counseling and advice to in-house legal teams, and managing various litigation, regulatory and compliance matters.
 Joe serves as lead trial counsel in complex commercial litigation, class action litigation, securities litigation, white-collar investigations, consumer fraud litigation, employment litigation and insurance litigation.

-His clients quoted in Chambers USA praise his trial skills and legal knowledge, noting he “has great command of the law” and is “business-savvy” in litigation involving commercial and securities disputes.
+His clients quoted in Chambers USA praised his trial skills and legal knowledge, noting he “has great command of the law” and is “business-savvy” in litigation involving commercial and securities disputes.
 Joe has been awarded the AV “Preeminent” Rating – the highest possible rating from Martindale-Hubbell.
 His clients and peers quoted in Martindale-Hubbell praise his strategic thinking and execution, noting he “is an exceptional litigator and strategist” with “stellar written and oral advocacy skills.”
 One particular client noted that “Joe is smart, well versed in the law and willing to go the extra mile to get the job done right, the first time.”
 Joe is also listed annually as a Local Litigation Star in Benchmark Litigation and an Illinois Super Lawyer by Thomson Reuters.
 Joe was also named one of the Top 100 High Stakes Litigators in Illinois.

 Recently, Joe has served as lead trial counsel in cannabis-related litigation, representing public cannabis companies, individual investors, privately-held cannabis companies, and medical and adult use dispensaries in multi-million dollar litigation involving licensing disputes, breach of contract actions, securities litigation, merger/acquisition disputes and corporate governance litigation.